compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 to connect to IoT core.
 Something to dig into for future implementations I suppose.

-But then also arose the second and to me, **the** reason to use a broker even in a multi-site deployment: having a local MQTT broker, enables to work offline: if circumstances were to loose internet access, and therefore no access to AWS IoT core, all my home automation, driven by Home Assistant, still works perfectly well.
+But then also arose the second and to me, **the** reason to use a broker even in a multi-site deployment: having a local MQTT broker enables to work offline: if circumstances were to lose internet access, and therefore no access to AWS IoT core, all my home automation, driven by Home Assistant, still works perfectly well.